BassyKuo/MicrosoftLearning-Azure-DP100/labdocs/Lab02A.md

     ![Visual Training Pipeline](images/visual-training.jpg)

-2. At the top right, click **Run**.
+2. At the top right, click **Submit**.
 Then when prompted, create a new *experiment* named **visual-training**, and run it.
 This will initialize the compute target and then run the pipeline, which may take 10 minutes or longer.
 You  can see the status of the pipeline run above the top right of the design canvas.

     **Tip**: While it's running, you can view the pipeline and experiment that have been created in the **Pipelines** and **Experiments** pages.
 Switch back to the **Visual Diabetes Training** pipeline on the **Designer** page when you're done.